 What about if people are sick at the office?
 How do you protect yourself?

-The most important thing is to wash your hands with soap and water (consider singing Happy Birthday twice to ensure adequate time).
+The most important thing is to wash your hands with soap and water (consider singing Happy Birthday twice to ensure adequate time) or using hand sanitizer with at least 60% alcohol.
 This keeps your hands from passing a virus or bacteria to yourself by rubbing your nose, mouth or eyes after unknowingly touching an infected surface.
 Lastly, do your best to politely avoid those who are actively sick or exhibiting signs of illness (coughing, sneezing, etc.).

 When the seasons change, do you change the supplements that you take?

-I make sure to stock up on Vitamin D, especially during the winter months.
-There is a strong likelihood that you are not getting enough Vitamin D from the sun or dietary sources.
+I make sure to stock up on Vitamin D. There is a strong likelihood that you are not getting enough Vitamin D from the sun or dietary sources, especially during winter months.
 Fatty fish are the better sources, but fortified milk is statistically very low in Vitamin D. Certain groups of people are more prone to Vitamin D deficiency, including adults 55 years and older, office workers (due to spending countless hours indoors), people with darker skin tones, vegans and vegetarians, people with BMI > than 30, chronic headache sufferers, those on certain prescription medications and patients diagnosed with arthritis, fibromyalgia, IBD or depression.
 The Centers for Disease Control labels Vitamin D deficiency as the third most common nutrient deficiency in America and as a “nutrient of concern.”
 Patients can go to their doctor for a Vitamin D test, or some prefer to test their own levels at home with a home test kit.

 Do you do anything special to avoid getting sick when you travel or commute on public transportation?

 I carry antibacterial wipes to wipe down tray tables and video screens on flights.
 Remember, the flu can live up to 24 hours on hard surfaces!